Surprise Confession, Chap. 1

 What is goin' on in that head of yours, Hawke?
 I asked myself as I made dinner again.
 One minute I think you're bein'—charming—and then the next, you're your normal stand-offish self.
 But so much for Hawke never talkin' to me again, thank goodness.
 I decided I better not try reading too much into Hawke's attitude—that kinda thing can make a person airsick, as many times as his attitude had been changing just today—but somethin' felt—different to me, even though I couldn't put my finger on it.
 But, one way or the other, I knew I had to try to figure String out.
 I mean, if I'm wrong, my heart's gonna wind up shattered into a million pieces—at least—but I—I've gotta know one way or the other what's goin' on in String's head.
 I had to admit, what had happened that day was encouraging, but like I said before, I know Hawke—this could stop at any moment—so I reminded myself again not to get too excited.
 Still, I couldn't keep visions of Hawke and me together—romantically—out of my head when I went to sleep that night—and, those visions actually helped me sleep better than I had the night before.
 And when I woke up the next morning, I decided, I think I love this new String even more—and I'm gonna do everything I can to keep him around.

 The next morning, I was prepared for anything—even though I had no idea what sort of attitude Hawke would have when he and Dom got to the hangar, I decided before I came that whatever happened, however Hawke's mood was, I was gonna be nice to him—even nicer than I always have been.
-Can't hurt, I said to myself.
+Can't hurt, I thought.
 Maybe—maybe it'll even help him understand that I meant what I said the other day.
 That I love him.

 That day, I knew somethin' was going on—Hawke was bein' nicer to me than he had in a long time, and his mood seemed to be sticking—which made me happier than I'd felt since a few days ago, when I blurted out my sudden confession.
 All the same, over the course of the next few days, I made a conscious effort to rein in my excitement.
-If I'm wrong, it's gonna absolutely destroy me, I said to myself, But on the other hand, if I'm right, then this could be the start of a lot more than just a beautiful friendship.
+If I'm wrong, it's gonna absolutely destroy me, I thought, But on the other hand, if I'm right, then this could be the start of a lot more than just a beautiful friendship.
 Maybe—maybe he finally understands how I feel about him.
 And maybe—just maybe—he realizes it'd be okay if he felt the same way about me.
 I knew the last part of that thought would sound incredibly conceited, which is why I kept it to myself—but deep down, for some reason, I felt like it was the truth.

 Things continued going well with Hawke—as well as I could expect, anyway.
 He was smiling almost constantly now, especially at me—and if I didn't love him so danged much, it woulda made me nervous as all get out—but it was making me happy to see him smile like that—especially since so many of his smiles seemed to be directed towards me.
 All the same, I couldn't help but wonder what Dom had said to him after I made my feelings known to him.

 One week to the day after I'd blurted out my feelings for Hawke, the day began like any other—until String and Dom arrived.
 String was smiling, as usual, but this morning, he came up and hugged me, for no reason whatsoever.
 "What on Earth was that for, String?"
 I asked him when he released me.
-I sure hope he doesn't think I minded that, I said to myself worriedly.
+I sure hope he doesn't think I minded that, I thought worriedly.

 Later that day, Dom and I were having lunch while String was running an errand, and I was shocked when a delivery man came into the hangar, carrying the biggest bouquet of roses that I had ever seen in my life.
 "Delivery for Miss Caitlin O'Shannessy?"
 I heard from behind the mountain of roses.